haricane8133/aldax/README.md

 # Aldax

-Aldax is a chord parser for the musical language Alda
+Aldax is a chord parser for the musical language [Alda](https://alda.io/) Chords are given easier syntax; Aldax converts into Alda digestable syntax

 ## Installation